pfirsich/melee-framedata/addingGfys.md

 ### Alternative way
 If you don't want to install Python or this seems to complicated for you, you can also use a tool like [GC Rebuilder](https://www.romhacking.net/utilities/619/) (or similar) or even the [gciso](https://github.com/pfirsich/gciso) command line interface (Python 3 still required though) and replace a single character .dat file with a patched version.
 I uploaded the patched character dat files here: [hitbox-damage-colors](http://melee.theshoemaker.de/?dir=hitbox-damage-colors).

-## Recording in-game
+## Recording
-First turn on debug mode by pressing Pause and then D-Pad Left twice, then unpause with X + D-Pad Up.
+First turn on debug mode by pressing Pause and then D-Pad Right twice, then unpause with X + D-Pad Up.

 If you are using the `--zerogravity` version:
 * To Toggle frame advance on to not accidentally jump or something press the Pause button